missionpinball/mpf-docs/game_logic/logic_blocks/accruals.rst

 of your Accrual Logic Block.
 "Accrual" is another work for "sum" or "total", and Accrual Logic Blocks fire their completion event after each (and every) step has been completed.
-The real power of Accrual Logic Blocks is that you can enter more than one eventsfor each step, and *only one* of the of the events of that step has to happen for that step to be complete.
-Another way to look at it is that theres an *AND* between all the steps.
+The real power of Accrual Logic Blocks is that you can enter more than one events for each step, and *only one* of the of the events of that step has to happen for that step to be complete.
+Another way to look at it is that there's an *AND* between all the steps.
 For the Accrual to complete, you need Step 1 *AND* Step 2 *AND* Step 3.
 But since you can enter more than one event for each step, you could think of those like *OR*s.
 So you